-Transactions should continue to be entered into as at present.
-It appears likely that Britain will leave the EU in an orderly manner on 31st January 2020, and that transitional arrangements will maintain the current status quo.
-When it becomes necessary under the withdrawal agreement, Oracle system changes will be implemented to correctly account for import VAT and duties.
-The Tax Team continue to monitor the situation and develop training plans for when timings are more clear.
+Transactions should continue to be entered into as at present, the transitional arrangements maintain the current status quo.
+When it becomes necessary under the ongoing negotiations, Oracle system changes will be implemented to correctly account for import VAT and duties.
+The Tax Team continue to monitor the situation and develop training plans for when post December 2020 legislation is published.

 UK VAT (after Brexit)

 Current government guidance is clear that:

 - The UK will continue to have its own VAT system

 - VAT rules relating to domestic (within the UK) transactions will continue to apply as currently